Basil Brown: Astronomical work

 On 27 November 1918, Brown joined the British Astronomical Association at the invitation of W. F. Denning and A. Grace Cook.
 Brown observed the final stages of the transit of Mercury early in the morning of 7 May 1924 with a 2" (50mm) aperture telescope.
 In the same year he published articles on astronomical mapping and cataloguing in The English Mechanic and World of Science magazine.
 To mark the centenary of the death of Stephen Groombridge, Brown published an article on him in the journal of the BAA in 1932.
-Also in 1932 Brown's Astronomical Atlases, Maps and Charts: An Historical and General Guide appeared in print which he had been working on since 1928.
+Also in 1932 Brown's Astronomical Atlases, Maps and Charts: An Historical and General Guide appeared in print; he had been working on it since 1928.
 Brown also observed meteors, the aurora and the zodiacal light for the BAA.
-However in 1934 Brown's strained financial circumstances forced him to let his membership lapse.
+However, in 1934 Brown's strained financial circumstances forced him to let his membership lapse.
 Astronomical Atlases was sufficiently popular to be reprinted in 1968, with his publisher describing it as "filling an inexplicable gap in the literature".